Cattle Close Off Thursday’s Lows

-Live cattle futures firmed up at the close on Thursday as the board was mixed for the bell.
+Live cattle futures firmed up at the close on Thursday leaving the board mixed.
 August settled 2 cents higher on the day and $1.70 off the session low.
 The other futures were also off their lows, but still 15 to 25 cents in the red.
-Feeder cattle stayed triple digits lower for the close, though August was $1.50 off the low for the day.
+Feeder cattle stayed triple digits lower for the day, courtesy of higher feed costs.
+August was $1.50 off the low for the day.
 The FCE auction had 1,494 head listed with no sales between $175 and $177 bids and $178-179 asks.
 USDA maintained cash volumes for the week remain light through Thursday, but mentioned limited $175 - $184 sales.
 The CME Feeder Cattle Index was 22 cents weaker on 7/11 to $238.11.

 USDA’s Wholesale Boxed Beef report dropped Choice boxes by $4.07 to $306.91 cwt. as Select was 92 cents weaker on Thursday afternoon.
 USDA’s estimate for the week’s FI cattle slaughter was 504,000 head through Thursday.
 That compares to 498k head during the same week last year.